 Again, I’m always surprised at things that are supposed to help improve an ailment, but is full of junk.
-Take cough drops – some of them are literally sugar, red dye, and artificial flavor.
+Take cough drops, for instance – some of them are literally sugar, red dye, and artificial flavor.
 For one, that is basically candy!
-And secondly, all that dye and artificial ingredients are not good for you.
+And secondly, all those dyes and artificial ingredients are not good for you.
 I try to stick with cough drops, cough syrups, and other products that are as natural as possible.
 If it is something like Tylenol for kids – go with the dye free version.

 Don’t overdo it.

 Maybe you love fitness or you have a personality like me (I hate sitting around!) – but remind yourself to take it easy.
 I have a tendency to start cleaning like a madwoman as soon as I am back on my feet, but it is easy to have a setback by not pacing yourself.

 Some of my favorite products when I am sick (contains affiliate links):

 These are great tips to use when not feeling well.
 I try not to take medicine unless I have to.